 What exactly is a “mean girl”?

 Fast forward to my late thirties and I’m now the mom of four daughters.
-In the last two years, each of them, from my five-year-old to my twelve-year-old, have had at least one encounter with a mean girl.
+In the last few years, each of them, from my seven-year-old to my fourteen-year-old, have had at least one encounter with a mean girl.

 1. Someone Else’s Words and Actions Reflect Them, Not You

 Before undergrad, I worked full-time as a correspondence assistant at a large ministry in Southern California.
 There I read and responded to letters we received from viewers of the weekly television program.
 Each time I poured over one full of criticism, it struck me that the judgmental words reflected the heart of the writer much more than whatever was being scrutinized.

 I strive to teach my daughters that the same is true for girls who are unkind to them.

 Just because a belittling comment or a look that signifies disgust is directed toward them doesn’t make it accurate.
 It doesn’t reflect their true worth or value.

 Rather, as Luke 6:45 speaks of, it reveals what’s in the heart of the other person.
 Often, it points to insecurity and a need to make oneself feel better by degrading another.

 2. Kindness is the Harder, But Better Response